-At Intuit, our strategy starts with a focus on our customers.
-We listen to our customers, understand their challenges, and then use technology to develop innovative solutions designed to solve their problems and help them prosper.
-For more than three decades, we have reinvented and disrupted ourselves to better serve our customers, as we continue to transform to a global platform and product company.
-Our assessment of external trends - the emergence and influence of the digital generation, and the growth in the self-employed workforce - reveals significant opportunities to drive future growth.
-The result is a global market that is shifting from traditional services that are manual in nature to more automated, interconnected services that work on platforms and increasingly rely on artificial intelligence and machine learning.
+At Intuit, our strategy starts with customer obsession.
+We listen to and observe our customers, understand their challenges, and then use advanced technology, including A.I., to develop innovative solutions designed to solve their problems and help them grow and prosper.
+For more than three decades, our values have inspired us to innovate and reimagine ways to save people time and money, eliminate drudgery and inspire confidence.
+We have reinvented and disrupted ourselves to better serve our customers, as we continue to transform into an A.I.-driven expert platform company.
+Our assessment of external trends - the expectation of more personalized experiences, the digitization of services, as well as the growth in the self-employed workforce - reveals significant opportunities to drive future growth.
+The result is a shift from traditional services and point solutions to interconnected capabilities that work on platforms and increasingly rely on A.I. and data-driven solutions.